sylmarien/openstack-install-notes/Nova.md

         ```
         [database]
         ...
-        connection = mysql://nova:NOVA_DBPASS@controller/nova
+        connection = mysql://nova:NOVA_DBPASS@database/nova
         ```
-    Replacing _NOVA_DBPASS_ with the password you chose for the Compute database.
+    Replacing _NOVA_DBPASS_ with the password you chose for the nova database.
     2. Configure RabbitMQ message broker access:

         ```
         [DEFAULT]
         ...
         rpc_backend = rabbit
-        rabbit_host = controller
+        rabbit_host = core
+        rabbit_userid = guest
         rabbit_password = RABBIT_PASS
         ```
     Replacing _RABBIT_PASS_ with the password you chose for the guest account in RabbitMQ.